ent/ent/doc/website/blog/2022-04-07-how-twitter-can-implement.md

 | 1      | Hello Twitter!       | 2022-04-06T13:45:34+00:00       | 123       |
 | 2      | Hello Gophers!       | 2022-04-06T14:03:54+00:00       | 456       |

 Now, assume that we want to allow users to edit the content, and simultaneously display the changes in the frontend.
-There are several common approaches for solving this problem, each with its own pros and cons but we will dive into those in another technical post.
+There are several common approaches for solving this problem, each with its own pros and cons, but we will dive into those in another technical post.
 For now, a possible solution for this is to create a table "tweets_history" which records the changes of a tweet:

 | id      | tweet_id | timestamp | event | content |
 | ----------- | ----------- | ----------- | ----------- | ----------- |